Science on Wheels — Public Assemblies

 Payment is due within 30 days after the date of the program.
 An invoice will be e-mailed to the booker when the reservation is made.
 Educators CANNOT take payment.
 Please mail your payment to Roper Mountain.
 Credit card payments can be made in person at Roper Mountain Science Center (please call ahead to schedule a payment time), but we cannot take credit card information by phone or email.

-* No mileage fee in Greenville County.
-For other counties, a mileage fee of $0.85 per mile applies
+* No travel fee in Greenville County.
+For other counties a travel fee of $0.95 per mile applies.

 RMSC can’t take credit card payments over the phone.